Homosexuality – Sin, mental disorder, or normal behaviour?

 The question then is: how is the homosexual act to be judged morally?

-Traditionally, homosexual intercourse has been viewed merely as gravely sinful (and, indeed, worthy of capital punishment), and no account was taken of whether the proclivity lying beneath it was freely chosen.
+Historically, homosexual intercourse has been viewed merely as gravely sinful (and even, in some places and at some times, worthy of capital punishment), and no account was taken of whether the proclivity lying beneath it was freely chosen.
 The term “sodomy”, which was commonly used to describe it, appears particularly suitable: it is a vice that brings destruction and permanent infertility to the city (or nation) that indulges in it.

 It was only in the course of the twentieth century, under the influence of Freud, that a more accommodating view began to prevail, viewing homosexuality as a sort of mental disease or disorder for which the persons concerned could/should not be held accountable.
 The term “homosexuality” itself, inexistent until then, made its first appearance only as late as 1869, and it marks a shift of focus from the homosexual act itself to the inclination, which is presented as something for which the person afflicted by it is not, or only partially, responsible.